luisvt/peg/README.md

 ## Instalation and Usage

 ### As transformer

-1. In your pubspec.yaml file add the peg transformer:
+* First, in your pubspec.yaml file add the peg transformer:

 ```yaml
 ...